-THE 2023 DOLLY D. HANSEN RESEARCH AWARD
+THE 2024 DOLLY D. HANSEN RESEARCH AWARD

 THE DOLLY D. HANSEN RESEARCH AWARD, supported by the Congenital Cardiac Anesthesia Society (CCAS) DOLLY D. HANSEN EDUCATIONAL FUND, is intended to promote research initiatives in the field of congenital cardiac anesthesia by supporting junior members of the CCAS.
 This is a two-year $10,000 (USD) award that will be allocated to a research project in the field of congenital cardiac anesthesia.
+High-quality QI projects of importance to the field will also be considered.
 Preference will be given to a junior faculty member of CCAS who will be advised by an experienced mentor, also member of CCAS.
 It is anticipated that the funded project will generate results that can be used as pilot data or preliminary findings to support future grant applications.
-Applications will be due by November 4, 2022.
-The awardee will be informed by the end of November 2022 and it is mandatory that the award recipient be able to receive the award, either in person or virtually, during the CCAS Annual Meeting in 2023 to be formally recognized.

 Who can apply?

-Applications are open to fellows and junior faculty.
-The applicant needs to be an active member of the CCAS within the preceding dues cycle.
-The individual must have completed primary anesthesia training within the previous five years or must currently be enrolled in a pediatric cardiac anesthesia fellowship.
-The application is not limited to candidate residing in the United States or Canada.
-Preference will be given to research projects mentored by an experienced mentor who is also a member of CCAS.
+- Preference will be given to research projects mentored by an experienced mentor who is also a member of CCAS.
 The CCAS Research Committee can provide or delegate mentorship for the recipient if needed.

 Mentorship:

-The applicant will have to show proof of mentorship and the application must include a letter of support from the research mentor as well as the chair of the department.
+The applicant will have to show proof of mentorship, and the application must include a letter of support from the research mentor as well as the chair of the department.

 Scoring: